top of page

 Piano Pronto logo.png

-The process of writing the solo piano pieces that I’ve done so far demonstrated to me that it is actually the best way for me to start a project that might end up as a work for larger forces.
+The process of writing solo piano pieces demonstrated to me that it is actually the best way for me to start a project that might end up as a work for larger forces.
 For one thing the piano is my first and main instrument and inspires creativity in the best possible way.
 It is also much easier to create harmony and structure on a grand staff rather than starting immediately with all those instruments and getting bogged down in the details.

 I never did like “third stream” music or any kind of integrating jazz elements into classical, but now that is exactly what I have been doing: taking jazz or pop material and using it as a basis to transform into concert music, having found that those materials are vital and current and very malleable.
 Plus people can relate to them!
 Odd Beethoven is my most recent piece utilizing this way of working.